Jiya-Sharma09/Codsoft/README.md

 # Codsoft </br>
-project repo for internship at codsoft
+project repository for internship at codsoft : task 1 of level 1 </br>